National Points of Contact Belgium

 Belgium is a lucky country in terms of space involvement.
 For starters, the country already has two astronauts.
 Dirk Frimout embarked on a 10-day mission with the Space Shuttle in 1992.
-10 years later in 2002, Frank De Winne became the second Belgian in space with a 10-day mission to the ISS followed by a 6-month stay on the board the ISS in 2009.
-He became the very first European commander of the station.
+10 years later in 2002, Frank De Winne became the second Belgian in space with a 10-day mission to the ISS followed by a 6-month stay on board the ISS in 2009.
+During this mission, he was commander of ISS Expedition 21, becoming the first European commander of the station.
 The government has an active space education policy, and Belgium has many space enthusiast organisations along with SGAC Belgium.
 Both public and private initiative events of all kinds are held each year.
 SGAC Belgium understands its main task here to aid existing organisations, to reach more people and to provide them with help in promoting events.

-Belgium is relative to its GDP, a big spender in space, with an estimated annual space budget of more than EUR 200 million.
-Most funding for space is allocated via the European Space Agency (ESA), although there are additional national space research activities and defence related space expenditure.
-Belgium also contributes to other international organisations including e.g. EUMETSAT, ESO and ECMWF.
-Finally, Belgium’s industry and academia are involved in European Union funded space programmes and activities, including FP-7 and Horizon 2020.
+Belgium is, relative to its GDP, a big spender in space with an estimated annual space budget of more than EUR 200 million.
+Most funding for space is allocated to the European Space Agency (ESA), although there are additional national space research activities and defence related space expenditure.
+Belgium is home to ESA’s European Space Security and Education Centre (ESEC) in Redu, where most of ESA Academy’s workshops take place.
+Belgium also contributes to other international organisations including EUMETSAT, ESO and ECMWF.
+Finally, Belgium’s industry and academia are involved in European Union funded space programmes and activities, such as FP-7 and Horizon 2020.

-Belgium’s space competence primarily resides with the Belgium Federal government, although also the regional entities of Belgium have increasing stakes in space.
-The Secretary of State in charge of space policy is Mw.
-Elke Sleurs, Secretary of State for Poverty Reduction, Equal Opportunities, the Handicapped and Science Policy.
+Belgium’s space competence primarily resides with the Belgian federal government, although the regional entities of Belgium have increasing stakes in space as well.
+In charge of space policy is M. David Clarinval.

 The Belgian High Representation for Space Policy (BHRS) defends the interests of Belgium within the international institutions which address space policy.
-The scientific aspects of the space policy are managed by the space division of Belspo, the Belgian Science Policy.
-The Belgian government announced its intention in October 2014 to create a Belgium Space Office.
+The scientific aspects of the space policy are managed by the space division of BELSPO, the Belgian Federal Science Policy Office.
+Be sure to check their website for National Trainee Opportunities at ESA!

 Young Space Activities Overview in Belgium